dagz55/trigo-lite/README.md

     - Wallet information: balance, earnings, payout history, recent rides (mocked).
     - Simulated payout functionality.
   - Dispatcher-to-Trider chat functionality (mocked, UI in place).
+- **Application Settings (`/settings`):**
+  - Customizable theme (light, dark, system).
+  - Configurable default map view (zoom, center coordinates).
+  - Toggle for heatmap visibility on the dispatch map.
+  - Adjustable intervals for mock data simulation (ride requests, trider updates, AI insights).
+  - Settings are persisted in `localStorage`.
+- **Ride Simulation Roles:**
+  - **Passenger Demo (`/passenger`):**
+    - Select pickup/dropoff on map, request a ride.
+    - View simulated assigned trider's live location and ETA on the map.
+    - Trider follows calculated route with distinct colors for to-pickup and to-dropoff segments.
+  - **Trider Demo (`/trider`):**
+    - Go online/offline.
+    - Receive mock ride requests within their TODA zone.
+    - Accept/manage rides, simulating movement on the map.
+    - Basic wallet and ride history display.
+  - Accessible via a **Role Switcher** on the sign-in page (opens roles in new windows).
 - **Authentication:** (Currently Removed)
-  - Authentication was previously handled by Clerk but has been removed.
+  - Authentication was previously handled by Clerk but has been removed to simplify access for demo purposes.
   - Sign-in and Sign-up pages are now placeholders.
+The sign-in page features the Role Switcher.
-  - Protected routes are currently accessible without login.
+  - All routes are currently publicly accessible.

 ## Getting Started